Fake Crystals: What to Look Out For

 Clickbait

-People who create content solely to improve engagement may exaggerate or distort information to make it more appealing.
+Influencers who create masses of content, often exaggerating or distorting information to make it more appealing.

 Plagiarism